Narcissistic personality disorder: Five-Factor Narcissism Inventory

 Grandiose narcissism is a combination of agency and antagonism, and vulnerability is a combination of antagonism and neuroticism.
 The three factors show differential associations with clinically important variables.
-Agentic traits are associated with high self-esteem, positive view others and the future, autonomous and authentic living, commitment to personal growth, sense of purpose in life and life satisfaction.
-Neurotic traits show precisely the opposite correlation with all of these variables, while antagonistic traits show more complex associations; they are associated with negative view of others (but necessarily of the self), a sense of alienation from their 'true self', disinterest in personal growth, negative relationships with others, and all forms of aggression.
+Agentic traits are associated with high self-esteem, positive view of others and the future, autonomous and authentic living, commitment to personal growth, sense of purpose in life and life satisfaction.
+Neurotic traits show precisely the opposite correlation with all of these variables, while antagonistic traits show more complex associations; they are associated with negative view of others (but not necessarily of the self), a sense of alienation from their 'true self', disinterest in personal growth, negative relationships with others, and all forms of aggression.

 Millon Clinical Multiaxial Inventory

 The Millon Clinical Multiaxial Inventory (MCMI) is another diagnostic test developed by Theodore Millon.
 The MCMI includes a scale for narcissism.
 The NPI and MCMI have been found to be well correlated.
 Whereas the MCMI measures narcissistic personality disorder (NPD), the NPI measures narcissism as it occurs in the general population; the MCMI is a screening tool.
 In other words, the NPI measures "normal" narcissism; i.e., most people who score very high on the NPI do not have NPD.
 Indeed, the NPI does not capture any sort of narcissism taxon as would be expected if it measured NPD.

 A 2020 study found that females scored significantly higher on vulnerable narcissism than males, but no gender differences were found for grandiose narcissism.